-There is no way to harmonize Lafayette's drilling ban with the stated goals of the Oil and Gas Conservation Act.
-As described above, the state interest in production, prevention of waste and protection of correlative rights, on the one hand, and Lafayette's interest in banning drilling on the other, present mutually exclusive positions.
+There is no way to harmonized Longmont's fracking ban with the stated goals of the Oil and Gas Conservation Act.
+As described above, the state interest in production, prevention of waste and protection of correlative rights, on the one hand, and Longmont's interest in banning hydraulic fracturing on the other, present mutually exclusive positions.
 There is no common ground upon which to craft a means to harmonize the state and local interest.
 The conflict in this case is an irreconcilable conflict.

 The Colorado Mining Association and Webb cases, both Colorado Supreme Court cases, are instructive.
 They are preemption cases, but not oil and gas cases.
 In Colorado Mining Association, the Colorado Supreme Court found Summit County's ban on a certain type of mining technique was preempted by state law.
 Colorado Mining Association, 199 P.3d at 721.
-The court stated "Summit County's existing ordinance is not a proper exercise of its land use authority because it excludes what the General Assembly has authorized."
+The Court stated "Summit County's existing ordinance is not a proper exercise of its land use authority because it excludes what the General Assembly has authorized."
 Id.
-In this case, Lafayette's drilling ban excludes and prohibits what the General Assembly has authorized through the Colorado Oil and Gas Conservation Commission.
-The court stated, "a patchwork of county-level bans on certain mining extraction methods would inhibit what the General Assembly has recognized as a necessary activity and would impede the orderly development of Colorado's mineral resources."
+In this case, Longmont's Article XVI excludes and prohibits what the General Assembly has authorized through the Colorado Oil and Gas Conservation Commission.
+The Court stated, "a patchwork of county-level bans on certain mining extraction methods would inhibit what the General Assembly has recognized as a necessary activity and would impede the orderly development of Colorado's mineral resources."
 Id. at 731.
-The same can be said about this case: Lafayette's ban on drilling creates a patchwork of oil and gas regulation that inhibits what the General Assembly has recognized as a necessary activity in the Oil and Gas Conservation Act and it impedes the orderly development of Colorado's mineral resources.
+The same can be said about this case: Longmont's ban on hydraulic fracturing creates a patchwork of oil and Gas Conservation Act and it impedes the orderly development of Colorado's mineral resources.

-In Webb, the Colorado Supreme Court examined Black Hawk's ban of bicycles in city streets.
+In Webb, the Colorado Supreme Court examined Black Hawk's ban of bicycles on city streets.
 Webb, 295 P.3d at 482.
-The court stated, "The test to determine whether a conflict exists is whether the home-rule city's ordinance authorizes what state statute forbids, or forbids what state statute authorizes."
+The Court stated, "The test to determine whether a conflict exists is whether the home-rule city's ordinance authorizes what state statute forbids, or forbids what state statute authorizes."
 Id. at 492.
-Here, Lafayette's drilling ban forbids what the state authorizes.
+Here, Longmont's Article XVI forbids hydraulic fracturing which is authorized by the state..
 "Black Hawk does not have authority, in a matter of mixed state and local concern, to negate a specific provision the General Assembly has enacted in the interest of uniformity."
 Id. at 493.
-Similarly, Lafayette does not have the authority, in a matter of mixed state and local concern, to negate the authority of the State.
+Similarly, Longmont does not have the authority, in a matter of mixed from the Oil and Gas Conservation Act.
 It does not have the authority to prohibit what the state authorizes and permits.

 This Court, like the courts in Voss, the Town of Frederick, and BDS, finds it can resolve this matter in an order on summary judgment.
 The operational conflict in this case is obvious and patent on its face.
-There is no need for an evidentiary hearing to determine whether the ban on drilling, as a practical matter, creates an operational conflict.
+There are no genuine issues of material fact in dispute.
+There is no need for an evidentiary hearing to determine whether the ban on hydraulic fracturing, as a practical matter, creates operational conflicts.

-CONCLUSION
+V. CONCLUSION